agpavlik/REST-Notes/README.md

 ### 🔥 fetch() method <a name="31"></a>

-Fetch is a method to call an API in JavaScript.
+Fetch is a JavaScript's buit-in method to call an API.
 The request can be of any APIs that return the data of the format JSON or XML.
+The fetch() require only one parameter which is the URL.
 It returns a promise, which contains a single value, either response data or an error.
+Respective type of data can be handle with various methods such as `json()`, `text()`, `blob()`, `formData()`, `arrayBuffer()`.
+In practice, you often can use the `async/await` with fetch() method.

 ```javascript
 function App() {